The Engines of God: Plot

-After a journey through space lasting nearly a month, Hutch and Richard arrived at the Quraqua star system.
-Before landing on the planet, however, Richard wanted to explore a unique feature on the planet's moon: a giant "Monument" that had been named "Oz."

-Oz superficially resembled a city, composed of giant cubic and rectangular structures.
-These structures, however, had no interior space and no exterior features.

-Until this point, nobody in the scientific community had been able to offer any theories about Oz's existence or construction.
-Many scientists, including Richard, did not even believe it was a product of the Monument-Makers; all of the other known Monuments were elegant and many were floating in space, and this faux-city was crude and unwieldy by comparison.

-But with the discovery of the depiction of a Monument-Maker on the planet below, Richard was intent on reevaluating Oz, in the hope of finding a definite link between the two cultures.
-In the end, they discovered several facts:
+After an FTL journey through space lasting nearly a month, Hutch and Richard arrive at the Quraquan star system.
+Before landing on the planet, Richard wanted to explore a mysterious structure on the planet's moon.
+Called "Oz," this monument consisted of an assembly of gigantic, smooth cubes and rectangles.
+Although Oz superficially resembled a city, the structures were completely solid, with no interior spaces or exterior features.
+No theories about the purpose of Oz had yet been proposed.
+Many scientists, including Richard, did not think that Oz was built by the Monument-Makers: all other known Monuments were elegant and many were floating in space, and this faux-city seemed crude and unwieldy by comparison.
+However, with the discovery of a Monument-Maker depiction on the planet below, Richard was intent to re-evaluate the potential link between Oz and the Monument-Makers.

+Ultimately, they discovered several facts about Oz:

-(a) The monument was built approximately in the year 9000 B.C.
+(a) The monument was built approximately 9000 B.C (Earth time scale).

-(b) Many of the structures featured damage and mysterious scorch-marks, which also dated to roughly 9000 B.C.
+(b) Many of the structures were damaged and had mysterious scorch-marks, which also dated to roughly 9000 B.C.

 (c) The "city's" layout was perfectly symmetrical and composed of regular cubic units, with the notable exception of two cylindrical towers.

-(d) One of the towers held a short inscription that was in one of the ancient languages of the Quraquans.
-This was bewildering because the Quraquans never developed space travel; someone else must have inscribed it.
-Although they could identify the language, they could not read the inscription.
+(d) One of the towers held a short inscription in one of the ancient languages of the Quraquans.
+This observation was bewildering because the Quraquans never developed space travel.
+Someone else (the Monument-Makers?) must have inscribed it.
+Although the scientists could identify the language, they could not read the inscription.
+Consequently, deciphering Quraquan language was a pressing need.

-After investigating Oz, Hutch and Richard made their way to Quraqua's surface.
-Hutch made one more attempt to get the terraforming operation postponed by contacting the terraforming project's director, Melanie Truscott, who resided in a space station in orbit around Quraqua.

-Unfortunately, Truscott is dead-set on adhering to her orders, and refuses once again to delay the operation.
-Faced with this reality, Hutch attempts to fulfill her mission quickly and efficiently – evacuate the remaining Academy personnel, equipment, and artifacts from the surface before the deadline.

-Her efforts are hampered by the fact that many of the scientists want to squeeze every second they can from their remaining time, and are reluctant to depart until it is absolutely necessary.
+After investigating Oz, Hutch and Richard make their way to Quraqua's surface.
+Hutch makes one more attempt to get the terraforming operation postponed by contacting the terraforming project's director, Melanie Truscott, who lived in a space station orbiting Quraqua.
+Unfortunately, Truscott is dead-set on adhering to her orders, and refuses to delay the operation for even a day.
+Faced with this reality, Hutch attempts to fulfill her mission to evacuate the Academy personnel and artifacts from the surface before the deadline.
+Her efforts are hampered by the determination of the scientists to squeeze every second they can from their remaining time.
+They refuse to depart until it is absolutely necessary.

+Over the ~30 years of their work, the science team had learned that Quraquans had existed for many thousands of years, but never achieved a high level of technology.
+Instead, the civilization stagnated for long periods of time, and experienced many Dark Ages.
+Notably, they discovered several "discontinuities" suggesting repeated, rapid, planet-wide disasters that decimated the Quraquan population.
+One such event coincided with the construction and damaging of Oz.